pegasuspect/TaskAPI/README.md

 For individual service testing and development you can also find docker-compose files inside the subfolders that correspond to the micro service.

 # Documentation
 Each service is seperated in their own folder.
 Each folder has a readme file for instructions on how to intialize and run locally.
-Please intialize each service in the following order to have a clean start:

 ### Services
 1. [MySQL Database with Adminer for Quick Web Inspection](./database/README.md)